 On Feb.
 22, 1878, the treasurer of the Dexter Savings Bank, John Wilson Barron, was found lying in front of the bank vault tied and gagged, his head bleeding.
 Carried to his home in Dexter, Maine, near death, he opened his eyes just long enough to gaze at his wife and smile.
 Then he died.

-Three doctors had rushed to his home, and they thought it looked like Barron was under the influence of some kind of drug.
+Three doctors had rushed to his home, and they thought Barron was under the influence of some kind of drug.
 Bank robbers, they surmised, had administered something to force him to reveal the combination to the bank’s vault.
-The robbers roughed him up and, when he passed out, had left with just a small quantity of money.
+The robbers roughed him up and, when he passed out, had left with a few hundred dollars.
 Bankers around the country praised Barron for his heroism and bravery.

 It wouldn’t be long, however, before police began questioning this version of events.
 The Newport Savings Bank had closed down just days earlier after a run on deposits had left it insolvent.
-The panic was showing signs of spreading to the Dexter Savings Bank.
-The day before the robbery, customer withdrawals had pushed the bank’s cash reserves dangerously low.
+The panic showed signs of spreading to the Dexter Savings Bank.
+Then the day before the robbery, customer withdrawals had pushed the bank’s cash reserves dangerously low.

 February 22 was George Washington’s Birthday and a bank holiday.
-Barron had been at work, but had done almost no business.
-Auditors would find that the day before he noted that he had purchased a government savings bond of $500 for the bank.
+John Barron had gone to work, but did almost no business.
+Auditors would find that the day before he had purchased a government savings bond of $500 for the bank.
 That, plus another $200, were missing.